 IN THIS ARTICLE

 Physics materials define how a PhysX collider reacts to collisions through properties like friction and restitution (bounce).
-In O3DE, you specify physics materials for each PhysX collider and store them inside a physics material library that you create with the Asset Editor.
-One library stores all the physics materials for a project.
+In O3DE, you create physics materials with the Asset Editor and assign them to PhysX colliders.

 - Physics material properties

 Dynamic Friction The friction coefficient when the PhysX collider is moving.
 0.0: No friction.

 Static Friction The friction coefficient when the PhysX collider is still.
 0.0: No friction.

 Restitution The energy that the PhysX collider retains on collision (bounce).
 0.0: No bounce.
 1.0: Maximum bounce.

 Friction combine Define how physics material frictions are combined between PhysX colliders when colliding.
 Average: The average of the materials in contact.
 This is the default value.
 Minimum: The smaller value of the materials in contact.
 Maximum: The larger of the values of the materials in contact.
 Multiply: The product of the values of the materials in contact.

 Restitution combine Define how physics material restitutions are combined between PhysX colliders when colliding.
 Average: The average of the materials in contact.
 This is the default value.
 Minimum: The smaller value of the materials in contact.
 Maximum: The larger of the values of the materials in contact.
 Multiply: The product of the values of the materials in contact.